TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 render to texture of [my mesh] :: sensing
 ```
 Selects 2D texture of specified mesh as an active render target.
-Fails if there is no texture or texture isn't 2D.
+Fails if there is no texture or texture is not 2D.

 ---